+The Passages

-The Passages villed and The personal lainers and ho mo-val and ho An attempt has been made to provide the student with passages which are as interesting and as varied in subject-matter as possible.
+An attempt has been made to provide the student with passages which are as interesting and as varied in subject-matter as possible.
 Each passage will be used as the basis for aural/oral and written work.
 The approximate length of the passages in each Unit is as follows:

-Unit 1: 250 words.
+Lint 1: 250 words.